-- In a staging environment, you can test anything new that you need to implement or change on your live website.
-Try out theme modifications, server changes, new plugins or a new theme.
+- In a staging environment, you can test anything new you need to implement or change on your live website.
+Try out the theme modifications, server changes, new plugins or a new theme.

-- You can see design issues, bugs and preview your pages in all live screens.
-By creating a WordPress installation locally, you can test your website at no cost at all, which is incredibly helpful.
-But the problem is that you can’t see its behavior on all devices.
-For example, it is impossible to see the actual website in a mobile device, which can turn to be risky.
+- You can see design issues and bugs and preview your pages on all live screens.
+By creating a WordPress installation locally, you can test your website at no cost, which is incredibly helpful.
+But the problem is that you can’t see its behaviour on all devices.
+For example, it is impossible to see the actual website on a mobile device, which can be risky.
 Another issue in testing locally is that your server configurations would differ in a live server from the local server.
 So, you won’t discover any problems coming from this side.

-- Staging Sites don’t need to buy a new license for your premium theme.
-While it is not public and you use it only for testing, there is no reason for a new purchase code.
+- Staging Sites don’t need a new license for your premium theme.
+While it is not public, and you use it only for testing, there is no reason for a new purchase code.

 Ways to create a staging site

 Many hosting providers started including the ability of one-click staging site installation in their plans.
 This great hosting feature saves you a lot of time and offers a properly installed testing environment.

 Not all server hosting companies offer this, but it gets more common while many people who are not developers create websites nowadays.

 So, don’t worry if you’re not code-savvy.
 Search for hosting companies that provide staging site installation.
 If you already have a server, look if it is already included in your plan.
 You can contact your hosting provider if you are unsure if it is included and how to proceed.